Posts

 Tây Ninh

 “We take this action not for the purpose of expanding the war into Cambodia, but for the purpose of ending the war in Vietnam and winning the just peace we all desire.” —President Richard M. Nixon, Address to the Nation on the Situation in Southeast Asia (April 30, 1970) Out in the boonies, away from the gaiety of modern life, one perilous day bred another in Vietnam, a confused and horrible country that I had zero interest in.
-Imagine my delight, my joy, when Charlie Co.’s CO, Capt.
-Martinez, interviewed me for a job I never saw coming.
-I listened attentively.
-“Sgt.
-Andrew Barclay is going back to the world.
+Imagine my delight, my joy, when Capt.
+Martinez interviewed me for a job I never saw coming.
+I listened attentively: “Sgt.
+Barclay is going back to the world.
 We like your background, McClish.
 You’re high on our list.
 You can be the new company clerk if you want it and think you can handle it.”
+What would life be without fetid water, oppressive heat and rain, random bouts of violence, maddening insects, flies everywhere, loathsome diseases, and beefy loads?
 “I, uhm, think I want the job.
 Yes, Captain.
 Yes, sir!”
-What would life be without fetid water, oppressive heat and rain, random bouts of violence, maddening insects, flies everywhere, loathsome diseases, and beefy loads, where any moment could
+I tossed my trusty M79 grenade launcher, Cla...

 Wine Cabinet

-My wife Babs heard about a history professor who crafted wine cabinets, and thought it would be the perfect birthday present for me.
+My wife Babs heard about a history professor at the University of Minnesota who crafted wine cabinets, and thought it would be the perfect birthday present for me.
 We saw him one evening to pick the style, wood, and finish.
 A month later we brought the finished cabinet home in the back seat of the car.
 We were so impressed we decided to have a dinner party for it.
 Babs invited the professor, her shrink Paul Arnold, and his wife June.
 I brought the menu to Haskell's, a fashionable wine dealer, and came away with nine bottles and precisely when to drink them during the meal.
 The christening came on a warmish evening, beginning with Weingut Muller Privat Rheinriesling Spatlese.
 Chateau Thivin Cote de Brouilly, was uncorked when Paul and Babs went to the kitchen.
 The professor sampled the rogue bleu while he stared at the Girl with Red Chair, Brick Wall, hanging over the fireplace: “She has a beautiful little body, hasn’t she?”
 June leaned in, wearing a clingy red jersey knit.
-“You should see mine.”
-“Can that be ar
+“You sh...

 Borgo

 She came in the rain offering a ride, hair wet the day I left Vietnam.
-“Get in, I’ve been expecting you.”
+“Get in, I've been expecting you.”
 We rode on, smoked cigarettes.
 Someone in back was sleeping.
-She stopped at the old place, clasped my wrist and crowned my lips— “The thirteenth part has run.”
+She stopped in the long green grass, clasped my wrist, and crowned my lips— “The thirteenth part has run.”

 The Mad Ones